 To make strawberry milk

 • Pour 4 tablespoons of the strawberry syrup into a glass and pour 1 cup of milk on top.
 Garnish with chopped fresh strawberries if desired.
-The fresh strawberry syrup can last in the fridge for up to 2 months.
+Wide straws are recommended.

 Notes